ata-nas/record-rest-api/README.md

 explain, we are in the domain of a single healthcare agency!

 - The base services: `AppointmentService`, `DiagnoseService`, `DoctorService`, `GpService`, `PatientService`, `HealthcareAgencyService`, `SpecialtyService` are created for the only purpose to manage the persistence layer.
-They are responsible only for queries and persisting entities, CRUD operations.
+They are responsible only for queries and persisting entities, CRUD operations, of course also filtering and calculating something if need be.
-Where is needed more than one of these services, like in the patient functionality or the appointment functionality, I make another abstraction (manager) that composes of these dependencies on lower lever.
+Where is needed more than one of these services, like in the appointment functionality, I make another abstraction (manager) that composes of these dependencies on lower lever.
 This way is much cleaner, decoupled and I separate the concerns.
 The controllers interact with these higher level composed abstractions if the base services are not sufficient in functionality.
 This way I achieve very easy to maintain base layer, and puzzle-like plug-in pieces that could be used in any way, shape or form